Oh, Mary!: Broadway (2024–26)

-Planned West End production (2025–26)
+West End (2025–26)

-On October 2, it was announced the production would transfer to London for its West End premiere at the Trafalgar Theatre.
-The production is set to begin previews on December 3, with an official opening on December 18, 2025, running until April 25, 2026.
+On October 2, the show's producers announced the production would transfer to London for its West End premiere at the Trafalgar Theatre.
+The production began previews on December 3, with an official opening on December 18, 2025, originally set to run until April 25, 2026.
 Pinkleton is set to return as the director with Mason Alexander Park starring as Mary.
 Also starring in the cast are Giles Terera as Mary's Husband, with Kate O'Donnell as Mary's Chaperone, Oliver Stockley as Mary's Husband's Assistant, and Dino Fetscher as Mary's Teacher.
+The show extended to July 2026 with Catherine Tate and Scott Karim set to replace Park and Terera.
+Tate prematurely left the role due to personal reasons, where Park returned to reprise the role for two weeks before her original departure date.
+On May 26, 2026, Escola was announced to be returning to the role, making their West-End debut and succeeding Tate, for a four week engagement.
+It was later announced that the show would be filmed during Escola’s run, with previous cast members including Macht, Leigh, Urie and Terera confirmed to return for the filming.